 Overview of the STAR Awards:

 The NIAMS STAR program provides supplemental funding for early-established investigators who have renewed their first NIAMS-funded R01 grant.
 The supplement enables these scientists to pursue innovative and high-risk research within the broader scope of a current NIAMS-funded, peer-reviewed research project.
 It also helps investigators to expand a single, structured research project into a broader multi-faceted research program.
 In 2017, four investigators received NIAMS STAR supplements.
-Previously, NIAMS funded three STAR awards in 2015 and five in 2016.
+Previously, NIAMS funded three STAR awards in 2015 and four in 2016.

 2017 STAR Awardee Profiles: